Juliet879/Linex-Kenya-/README.md

 # Linex-Kenya-
 Linex-Kenya is a mobile application that provides platform for an online market where people buy and sell goods,this may include brand new and also second hand items

-#Technologies Used
+# Technologies Used
--Java
+- Java
--XML
+- XML
--Android-studio IDE
+- Android-studio IDE
--Gradle
+- Gradle
--Markdown
+- Markdown

-#SetUp/Installation Process
+# SetUp/Installation Process
 Install Android Studio 2.2.*

 Install Eclipse, Maven and Java